 Data Backup and Recovery

 Ensuring your data is properly backed up is as important as ensuring it’s properly stored.
 We always think ‘it won’t happen to us,’ but your business’s valuable data could well be the next victim of cybercrime, a natural disaster, or accidental deletion.
-Not only should have have it backed up, but this should be separate from the main server—this is easy when you have managed IT services doing the hard work for you!
+Not only should you have it backed up, but this should be separate from the main server—this is easy when you have managed IT services doing the hard work for you!

 You won’t need to worry about backing up your data yourself, or that your employees are doing it properly.
 This will free up time for other important work and take a load off your shoulders.
 Your MSP should know how to safely and securely back up and your data and retrieve it as soon as you may need it.